- What is study abroad?

 Visiting Students: If you receive a financial aid package from your home institution, please check with your Financial Aid Office to find out how your aid package will apply towards a SHU study abroad experience.
 Upon request, we are happy to provide your institution with the necessary documentation to support the transfer of financial aid.

 CCIS Programs: SHU Scholarships and Grants will not apply and State Scholarships and Grants will not apply towards CCIS programs.
 Only Federal Financial Aid (for those who qualify) may be applied to CCIS programs.
-Please contact Financial Assistance for more information.
+Please contact Student Financial Services for more information.

 Non-SHU Affiliated Programs: SHU will not process financial aid and SHU scholarships will not apply towards non-Affiliated programs.
 You are responsible for making financial aid and payment arrangements with the host institution directly.